andrewbaisden/blog-posts/notes/Creating React Flask apps that connect to PostgreSQL and HarperDB.md

-# Creating React/Flask apps that connect to PostgreSQL and HarperDB

 I'm sure that most of you are already more than familiar with the MERN stack.
 Having a React front end with a Node/Express back end that connects to a MongoDB database.
 Well, I will show you just how easy it is to connect to a Flask back end which uses a PostgreSQL database to persist the data.
 And as a bonus I will even show you how to connect to [https://harperdb.io/](https://harperdb.io/) which is a SQL/NoSQL data management platform.
 It is fully indexed, doesn't duplicate data, and runs on any device from the edge to the cloud.

 I will assume that you already have an understanding of Python, Flask and SQL as this guide is meant to be a quick introduction.